sdiehl/stephendiehl.com/posts/category1.md

 \

-The the constraint on domain and codomain alignment is enforced by the type checker.
+The constraint on domain and codomain alignment is enforced by the type checker.